Zacatecas: History

 However, shortly afterwards most Spanish attention turned back south because of indigenous uprisings.
 The area remained dangerous for Spanish settlement because of the fierce opposition of the native peoples.
 In 1541, an indigenous leader named Tenamextle, also known as Francisco Tenamaztle and Diego the Aztec, rebelled, capturing and executing Spanish leader Miguel de Ibarra.
 The Spanish defeated the Caxcans during the Mixtón War in the 1540s.
 Tenamextle escaped the battle and continued to organize rebellions against the Spanish.
-However, the Spanish continued to push into Zacatecas because of its silver wealth, making it a province of New Galicia.
+However, the Spanish continued to push into Zacatecas because of its silver wealth, making it a province of Nueva Galicia.
 Although able to establish mining towns, convoys transporting the metal were regularly attacked.

 Much of the state's colonial history to the present has been related to its mineral production, especially of silver.
 The first boom was from the Conquest to the mid 17th century.
 The riches drew settlers from the south, and in 1586, Phillip II gave the city the name of Noble and Loyal City of Nuestra Señora de los Zacatecas.
 In 1588, he authorized its coat of arms.
 Most of the state was evangelized by the Franciscans, who founded a hospice in the city in 1558 and by 1567 had built a large monastery.
 They officially took possession of its religious functions in 1603.
 Later other orders arrived, founding monasteries; but they did not evangelize the indigenous.

 The next boom was in the early 18th century, with the state producing one-fifth of the world's silver.
 These riches supported the establishment of new settlements along with the building of elegant churches and mansions as the area became one of the most important of New Spain.